Last Updated on August 18, 2023 by Louisa

 When you engage in fake-dating, it can feel a lot like dating in real life.
 And that’s when you get used to the person.
 You may start falling for them, and you will find it hard to let them go.

-What I loved about this novel was that it offers a thoughtful commentary on the societal pressures and expectations surrounding sexual orientation and identity.
+What I loved about this fake relationship romance novel was that it offers a thoughtful commentary on the societal pressures and expectations surrounding sexual orientation and identity.

 The character development is nuanced and rewarding, as the two leads discover and embrace their true selves and desires.